CoreMedia/content-hub-adapter-pixabay/README.md

 # Content Hub Adapter for Pixabay

-The **content-hub-adapter-pixabay** extension is providing access to Pixabay content via configuration.
+The **content-hub-adapter-pixabay** plugin provides access to Pixabay media content.
 Pixabay content is available as an additional tree inside the CoreMedia Studio after a successful configuration of the content-hub-adapter.

 The  types of content working with this adapter are:
 - Images